What is Asthma? Causes, Symptoms and Treatment

 There are several types of Asthma, as discussed below:

-Nonallergic Asthma: Nonallergic Asthma flares up due to stress, exercise, illness, and other nonallergic conditions.
+Nonallergic Asthma flares up due to stress, exercise, illness, or nonallergic factors.

 Factors that increase the chances of developing Asthma include: